g0v1ndN/tagore-tribute-page/README.md

 Welcome to my tribute webpage dedicated to Rabindranath Tagore, a Bengali poet, philosopher, and polymath who reshaped Bengali literature and music in the late 19th and early 20th centuries.
 I chose to make this tribute webpage on Tagore because I am deeply moved by his poetry and philosophy, which convey a profound understanding of human nature and the human condition.
 Through this webpage, I hope to share Tagore's message of love, spirituality, and social justice, and inspire others to discover the beauty and depth of his works.

 ## Features:
-Here are a few features of this webpage.
 1. A header containing the title of the page, "Tribute Website | Rabindranath Tagore" and a link to an external stylesheet.
 2. A container div to hold the entire content of the webpage.
 3. A section for the top portion with an image and text, with flexbox for layout.